 Six-tiered Chinese temple with panoramic KL views, spectacular during festivals

-What is the best time of year to visit attractions in Malaysia?
+When is the best season to visit attractions in Malaysia?

 December to February for peninsular east coast beaches.
 Year-round for KL and west coast.
 June-August for Sabah and Sarawak jungle adventures.